Geet-Shetty/TuluWebsite/README.md

 (another South Indian Language).
 Having the words and phrases not be written in the actual Tulu letters was my biggest issue with the site along with it only having an exact search.
-Due to the limitation of the technology at the time the site was created, these drawbacks are understandable but were things I wanted to fix. \n
+Due to the limitation of the technology at the time the site was created, these drawbacks are understandable but were things I wanted to fix.

 The goal of this project was to make a prototype website that displayed data in Tulu and implemented some modern search features to make a better learning tool.
 I wanted to learn